WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. The ASCII characters "sxg1" followed by a 0 byte, to serve as a file signature.
-This is redundant with the MIME type, and receipients that receive both MUST ignore the values in these first 5 bytes.
+This is redundant with the MIME type, and receipients that receive both MUST check that they match and stop parsing if they don't.

    Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it